 A Machiavellian epistemicist will welcome this battle between the gaps and the gluts.
 He roots for the weaker side.
 Although he does not want the subvaluationist to win, the Machiavellian epistemicist does want the subvaluationist to achieve mutual annihilation with his supervaluationist doppelgänger.
 His political calculation is: Gaps + Gluts = Bivalence.

-Pablo Corberos (2011) has argued that subvaluationism provides a better treatment of higher order vagueness than supervaluationism.
+Pablo Cobreros (2011) has argued that subvaluationism provides a better treatment of higher order vagueness than supervaluationism.
 But for the most part, the subvaluationists (and their frenemies) have merely claimed subvaluationism to be at least as attractive as supervaluationism (Hyde and Colyvan 2008).
 This modest ambition seems prudent.
-After all, truth-value gaps have far more independent support from the history of philosophy.
+After all, truth-value gaps have far more independent support from the history of philosophy (at least Western philosophy).
 Prior to the explosive growth of vagueness research after 1975, ordinary language philosophers amassed a panoramic battery of analyses suggesting that gaps are involved in presupposition, reference failure, fiction, future contingent propositions, performatives, and so on and so on.
 Supervaluationism rigorously consolidated these appeals to ordinary language.

 Dialetheists characterize intolerance for contradiction as a shallow phenomenon, restricted to a twentieth Western academic milieu (maybe even now being eclipsed by the rise of China).
 Experimental philosophers have challenged the old appeals to ordinary language with empirical results suggesting that glutty talk is as readily stimulated by borderline cases as gappy talk (Alxatib and Pelletier 2011, Ripley 2011).